-AUTT-0142 Suspension and Steering I
+AUTT-0142 SUSPENSION AND STEERING I

 In this course students will study and perform tasks from the National Automotive Technicians Education Foundation's (NATEF) Maintenance and Light Repair (MLR) Program.
 Students will: document fundamental suspension systems concern, perform fundamental diagnostics of steering systems, perform fundamental repairs of suspension systems.
 All students will successfully complete each element of personal safety training before working in the Automotive Laboratory.
-Pre-requisite: AUTT0103, or approval by the instructor.

-AUTT-0152 Brakes I
+AUTT-0152 BRAKES I

 In this course students will study and perform tasks from the National Automotive Technicians Education Foundation's (NATEF) Maintenance and Light Repair (MLR) Program.
 Class content will include a thorough and detailed study of brake system theory and functional operation and principles of hydraulic systems as it applies to braking system operation.
 Practical applications of brake work including complete system service of disc and drum brake systems, parking brake systems, power assist devices and machining of brake disc and drum.
 All students will successfully complete each element of personal safety training before working in the Automotive Laboratory.
-Prerequisite: AUTT0103, or approval by the instructor.

-AUTT-0163 Electrical 1
+AUTT-0163 ELECTRICAL 1

 In this course students will study and perform tasks from the National Automotive Technicians Education Foundation's (NATEF) Maintenance and Light Repair (MLR) Program.
 Students will complete service work orders; describe the relationship between voltage, ohms and amperage; perform basic electrical circuit repairs; identify electrical system faults; identify basic wiring diagram symbols, components, and legend information; perform basic electrical circuit measurements using a DVOM; describe basic circuit characteristics of series, parallel and series parallel circuits through a variety of classroom and shop learning and assessment activities.
 All students will successfully complete each element of personal safety training before working in the Automotive Laboratory.
-Pre-requisite: AUTT0103, or approval by the instructor.

-AUTT-0164 Electrical 2
+AUTT-0164 ELECTRICAL 2

 In this course students will study and perform tasks from the National Automotive Technicians Education Foundation's (NATEF) Maintenance and Light Repair (MLR) Program.
 Students will complete service work orders; describe the relationship between voltage, ohms and amperage; perform basic electrical circuit repairs; identify electrical system faults; identify basic wiring diagram symbols, components, and legend information; perform basic electrical circuit measurements using a DVOM; describe basic circuit characteristics of series, parallel and series parallel circuits through a variety of classroom and shop learning and assessment activities.
 All students will successfully complete each element of personal safety training before working in the Automotive Laboratory.

-Prerequisite: AUTT0103, AUTT0163, or approval by the instructor.
+Pre-requisite: AUTT0103, AUTT0163, or approval by the instructor.

-AUTT-0182 Engine Performance 1
+AUTT-0182 ENGINE PERFORMANCE 1

 In this course students will study and perform tasks from the National Automotive Technicians Education Foundation's (NATEF) Maintenance and Light Repair (MLR) Students will: complete work order and check history; identify engine mechanical integrity; explore the fundamentals of fuel system theory; identify fuel system concerns; explore the fundamentals of ignition theory; identify ignition system concerns; identify induction system concerns; identify exhaust system concerns; identify engine mechanical integrity through a variety of learning and assessment activities.
-Pre-requisite: AUTT0103, or approval by the instructor.

-AUTT-0213 Engine Repair 1
+AUTT-0213 ENGINE REPAIR 1

 In this course students will study and perform tasks from the National Automotive Technicians Education Foundation's (NATEF) Automobile Service Technology (AST) Program.
 In this course students will complete service work orders, remove and install engine components, service valve adjustments, and study lubrication and cooling system service.
 This course will emphasize strategies to remove and replace engine assemblies from automobiles.
-This course is the first of a two part engine repair program, with the second part offered as part of the Master Automotive Service Technology (MAST) program.
+This course is the first of a two-part engine repair program, with the second part offered as part of the Master Automotive Service Technology (MAST) program.
 All students will successfully complete each element of personal safety training before working in the Automotive Laboratory.
-Pre-requisite: AUTT0103, or approval by the instructor.

-AUTT-0214 Engine Repair 2
+AUTT-0214 ENGINE REPAIR 2 2 hours credit